viperleed/viperleed/doc/content/basics/tensor_leed.rst

 Here, we provide a very rudimentary introduction to the tensor LEED approach employed by TensErLEED and consequently also ViPErLEED.
-Please note, that this is not, and does not aim to be a comprehensive or rigorous introduction to the topic.
+Please note that this neither is, nor aims to be a comprehensive or rigorous introduction to the topic.
 The descriptions below are only intended to provide a quick overview of the method and serve as explanation and motivation for the various sections of a LEED :math:`I(V)` calculation in ViPErLEED.

-For an in-depth description of all parts of the tensor LEED approach, we refer to the papers by Rous and Pendry (see Refs. :cite:p:`rousTensorLEEDTechnique1986,rousTheoryTensorLEED1989`) and the explanation of how to approach is implemented in TensErLEED in the software's original publication (see Ref. :cite:p:`blumFastLEEDIntensity2001a`).
+For an in-depth description of all parts of the tensor LEED approach, we refer to the papers by Rous and Pendry (see Refs. :cite:p:`rousTensorLEEDTechnique1986,rousTheoryTensorLEED1989`) and the explanation of how to approach is implemented in TensErLEED in the original publication of the TensErLEED software :cite:p:`blumFastLEEDIntensity2001a`.

 Reference Calculation
 =====================

-In the :ref:`reference calculation<ref-calc>`,
-the full dynamic, multi-scattering of the incident electron wave (with complex amplitude :math:`A_{in}`) at the reference structure is calculated.
+In the :ref:`reference calculation<ref-calc>`, the full dynamic scattering (i.e. including all multiple-scattering contributions) of the incident electron wave (with complex amplitude :math:`A_{in}`) at the reference structure is calculated.
 In principle, this calculation only yields the scattering amplitudes :math:`A_{out}^{ref}` (and intensities) for the requested reference structure.
 However, as shown by Rous and Pendry :cite:p:`rousTensorLEEDTechnique1986`,